cambiotraining/r-intermediate/description.md

 # Data Analysis and Visualisation in R

+##Description:

 It has been said that 80% of data analysis is spent on the process of cleaning and preparing the data.
-In this course, we introduce some relatively-new additions to the R programming language that make the process of manipulating and visualising data easy and intuitive.
+In this course we introduce some relatively-new additions to the R programming language, dplyr and ggplot2, that provide a powerful toolkit to make the process of manipulating and visualising data easy and intuitive.

+## Target audience

+- Graduate students, Postdocs and Staff members from the University of Cambridge, Affiliated Institutions and other external Institutions or individuals
+- Further details regarding eligibility criteria are available here
+- Further details regarding the charging policy are available here

+## Pre-requisites

+- Attending the "Introduction to Solving Biological Problems using R" course would be beneficial, but not essential.
+We will assume that you know how to load RStudio, create variables and call functions.
+Some good introductory videos can be found here -> http://shop.oreilly.com/product/0636920034834.do
+- We would recommend this course to those with programming experience in other languages that want to know what R can offer them.
+Likewise you should also consider coming if you have used R for some years, but not familiar with dplyr and ggplot2.

 ## Aims: During this course you will learn about: